jingzzeng/TRES/cran-comments.md

 * win-builder (devel, release and oldrelease)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was a NOTE:

-    installed size is  5.2Mb
-    sub-directories of 1Mb or more:
-      data   4.6Mb

 ## Downstream dependencies
 No reverse dependence packages.

 ## Updates
-* This is the updated version of old package TRES_1.1.0.
+* This is the updated version of old package TRES_1.1.1.